SMSPIRITUALITY—MEDIA

 The Six Yogas and the trial-cycle with Milarepa

-The curriculum Marpa carried back is the substantive content of what the Tibetan tradition calls the Mahāmudrā lineage.
-The Six Yogas of Naropagtum mo (inner heat), sgyu lus (illusory body), rmi lam (dream yoga), 'od gsal (clear light), bar do (intermediate state), and 'pho ba (consciousness transference) — are the deity-yoga and subtle-body practices through which the Mahāmudrā recognition is stabilised across the conditions in which ordinary mind tends to lose it: sleep, dream, dying, and post-death disorientation.
-Marpa is the figure through whom that curriculum entered Tibetan retreat practice and not the figure who composed it; the authorial labour of the line sits upstream with Tilopa and Naropa, and downstream the systematic presentation belongs to Gampopa a generation later.
-What Marpa is the figure of is the transmission-event: the moment at which the Indian curriculum was rendered in working Tibetan and given to a Tibetan practitioner under conditions that allowed the recognition to land.
-The hagiography records the conditions in the trials Marpa put Milarepa through — the years of stone-tower-building, the seemingly arbitrary refusals to teach, the back open and the shoulders leaking pus — and treats them as the structural counterpart of the twelve trials Tilopa had put Naropa through a generation earlier.
-The Tibetan tradition's reading of the trial-cycle is consistent: the trials are the curriculum, not its prelude.
-The Mahāmudrā pointing-out instruction Marpa eventually transmitted to Milarepa is what the tower-building, by exhausting Mila's karmic residue, made it possible for him to receive.
+The teachings Marpa brought back form the core of what the Tibetan tradition calls the Mahāmudrā lineage.
+The Six Yogas of Naropa cover gtum mo (inner heat), sgyu lus (illusory body), rmi lam (dream yoga), 'od gsal (clear light), bar do (intermediate state), and 'pho ba (consciousness transference).
+These are subtle-body and deity-yoga practices through which the Mahāmudrā recognition is held in place across the states where ordinary mind tends to lose it: sleep, dream, dying, and the period after death.
+Marpa transmitted the curriculum rather than composing it.
+The authorial work belongs to Tilopa and Naropa upstream, and the systematic written presentation belongs to Gampopa, a generation later.
+What Marpa represents is the transmission event: the moment the Indian teachings were rendered in working Tibetan and given to a Tibetan student in conditions that allowed the recognition to land.
+The hagiography records those conditions in the trials Marpa put Milarepa through: the years of stone-tower-building, the seemingly arbitrary refusals to teach, the back open and shoulders leaking pus.
+The tradition reads these as the structural counterpart of the twelve trials Tilopa had put Naropa through a generation earlier.
+The trials were the curriculum, not its prelude.
+The Mahāmudrā pointing-out instruction Marpa eventually gave Milarepa was what the tower-building, by exhausting his karmic residue, had made it possible to receive.

 Where to encounter Marpa's line in the index

-The English-language index does not yet hold a row recorded under Marpa's own name — no extant primary text in Western circulation is his alone, and the songs and translations he produced have come down chiefly inside the broader Karma Kagyu canon his line eventually built.
-The lineage is in the index at one and two removes.
-Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the canonical English-language Kagyu text and the explicit institutional inheritance of Marpa's transmission line; the spiritual materialism Trungpa names is exactly the construction-of-religious-self-image the trials Marpa put Mila through were designed to dismantle.
-Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the bodhicitta and lojong curriculum the Karma Kagyu inherited a few generations downstream; the groundlessness Pema names is the experiential face of the Mahāmudrā recognition Marpa transmitted.
-Tenzin Palmo's *Cave in the Snow* records the British nun's twelve-year solitary retreat under the Drukpa Kagyu — a different Kagyu sub-school, but the same lineage thread back through Milarepa, Marpa, Naropa and Tilopa — and remains the most direct first-person account in the index of long-form Tibetan retreat practice in the line Marpa founded.
+The English-language index does not yet have a row recorded under Marpa's own name.
+No extant primary text in wide Western circulation is his alone; the songs and translations he produced have come down mainly within the broader Karma Kagyu canon his line eventually built.
+The lineage appears in the index at one and two removes.
+Chögyam Trungpa Rinpoche's *Cutting Through Spiritual Materialism* is the canonical English-language Kagyu text and the explicit institutional inheritance of Marpa's transmission line.
+The spiritual materialism Trungpa names is exactly the self-construction that the trials Marpa put Milarepa through were designed to dismantle.
+Pema Chödrön's *When Things Fall Apart* and her course on awakening compassion carry the bodhicitta and lojong curriculum the Karma Kagyu inherited a few generations downstream.
+The groundlessness Pema names is the experiential face of the Mahāmudrā recognition Marpa transmitted.
+Tenzin Palmo's *Cave in the Snow* records her twelve-year solitary retreat under the Drukpa Kagyu, a different Kagyu sub-school with the same lineage thread back through Milarepa, Marpa, Naropa and Tilopa.
+It remains the most direct first-person account in the index of long-form Tibetan retreat practice in the line Marpa founded.